Piazza del Campidoglio

-Designed by Michelangelo in 1538 and flanked by stately palazzi , this elegant hilltop piazza is one of Rome's most beautiful squares.
-You can reach it from the Roman Forum, but the most dramatic approach is via the Cordonata , the graceful staircase that leads up from Piazza d'Ara Coeli.
+This hilltop piazza, designed by Michelangelo in 1538, is one of Rome's most beautiful squares.
+You can reach it from the Roman Forum, but the most dramatic approach is via the graceful Cordonata staircase up from Piazza d'Ara Coeli.

-In the centre, the bronze equestrian statue of Marcus Aurelius is a copy.
-The original, which dates from the 2nd century AD, is in the Capitoline Museums.
+The original, which dates to the 2nd century AD, is in the Capitoline Museums.